 Preventive Confinement

-This type of confinement is used in emergency situations for people who, because of their mental state, show that they are in immediate danger to themselves or others.
+This type of confinement is used in emergencies for people who, because of their mental state, show that they are an immediate danger to themselves or others.
 The patient can be kept in hospital confinement for up to 72 hours without consent from a judge.

 Temporary Confinement